edinburgh-napier/set09121/lectures/lecture19.md

 - If you are from a Java or C\# background you are probably used to using exception calls.
     - `try` and `catch` statements.
 - C++ also uses exception statements.
-- However, an exception catch is very expensive -- sometimes thousands of instructions.
+- However, an exception catch is very expensive -- sometimes **thousands of instructions**.
 - A better technique is to set a flag that can be tested.
     - This is the standard C model -- using a `get_error` function.